sujan66root/advance-hotel-booking-app/README.md

 - User registration and login (JWT authentication).
 - Browse and search for available rooms.
+- Admin panel for managing rooms, bookings, and users.
+- Real-time notifications and updates

+## Future Updates in Coming days

 - Real-time room availability (Kafka integration).
 - Book rooms with payment integration.
-- Admin panel for managing rooms, bookings, and users.
 - Dynamic pricing algorithm for rooms.
 - Analytics dashboard for hotel administrators.
-- Real-time notifications and updates using Kafka.

 ## Technologies Used